 Video

 The video element allows you to embed self-hosted videos directly into your page using the browser’s native video player.
 It supports formats like MP4 and lets you display responsive videos from multiple sources.

 To add a video, select a file from the media library.
-You can add or replace the video by double-clicking the element, using the toolbar’s Edit option, or accessing the settings in the Advanced tab.
+You can add or replace the video by double-clicking the element, using the toolbar’s Edit option, or accessing the settings in the Settings tab.

+Video